robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 [![Charlie][S07a]{ .artR width="460" }][S07a]

 <!--
-Scene 6 removed.
-This was Scene 7.
-Time of year: February
+TIME: February

+APPEARING / WHAT WE KNOW:
+Charlie — now Known in Wardrobe; quiet, not timid.
+Lucy — practical dresser/fitter, comfortable with Charlie, lightly mischievous.
+Mara — already recognises Charlie's precision and technical thinking.
+Celeste — increasingly able to read Charlie's small reactions.

+RELATIONSHIPS AT START:
+Wardrobe → Charlie: Known, moving toward Trusted.
+He's finding his role in Wardrobe increasingly important.
+Still certain that he's bound for shipyards and welding equipment.

+CHANGE:
+Lauren challenges Mara: Charlie's name and role.
+Learns about Wardrobe.
 -->

 [ *Celeste* ]

 I was at the rail tagging garment bags when Lauren Rossignol arrived.

 She didn't come to Wardrobe like a mother arriving at a principal's office.
 Instead, she stepped into the room respectfully, like someone realising she'd entered a place where skilled hands were at work.
-A canvas tote on her shoulder and her car keys in her hand, her gaze swept the room, at the rails, the mannequin, the prototype jacket pinned in place.
+A canvas tote on her shoulder and her car keys in her hand, her gaze swept the room, at the rails, the mannequin wearing Lily's palace dress with pins in place.

 Her hair was pulled back too tightly for vanity.